- Do you think your baby is going through a 12 month sleep regression because they simply REFUSE to sleep?

 3. Make Sure Your Baby Has Age-Appropriate Naps

 Most babies of this age usually still need a morning nap and an afternoon nap, but some will be showing signs of transitioning from two naps down to one nap and this can be quite tricky to judge.

-The transitioning period itself may be the cause of the 12 month sleep regression, so getting daytime naps right is a bit of a balancing act to avoid your little one from becoming overtired especially at a time when they are becoming more active and developing rapidly.
+The transitioning period itself may be the cause of the 12 month sleep regression, so getting daytime naps right is a bit of a balancing act to avoid your little one from becoming overtired.

-When it comes to dealing with nap transition, spotting your babies sleep cues is KEY to helping get through a 12 month sleep regression.
+When it comes to dealing with nap transition, spotting your baby’s sleep cues is KEY to helping get through a 12 month sleep regression.

-Having a well established bedtime routine before a 12 month sleep regression hits, does make it easier to deal with.
+Having a well-established bedtime routine before a 12 month sleep regression hits will make it easier to deal with.